anandology/python-practice-book/source/1-getting-started.rst

     >>> "python" > "java"
     True

-There are some logical operators to combine boolean values from comparision.
+There are few logical operators to combine boolean values.

 * `a and b` is True only if both `a` and `b` are True.
 * `a or b` is True if either `a` or `b` is True.